WamanBirajdar/NOIDA/PG-DBDA/Module No 07: Data Visualization/Microsoft Power BI/README.md

 I have created this Power BI dashboard 📈
 > you can download above excel file and driven some import insights

 I did some Analytics on the Superstore dataset and get some imp insights.
-I have used some visuals, Bookmarks & DAX to create this Dashboard.
+I have used some visuals, Bookmarks , page navigators & DAX to create this Dashboard.
 Here, Get Answers of the following some questions

 + Q Top selling products